digimach/cookiecutter-python-package/README.rst

 3. The `Project Variables`_ section defines the Cookiecutter variables that will be prompted and used to configure the generated project.

+4. If you want to work in a Git repository for the generated project see `Git Repository`_.

 .. _`Project Variables`:

 Project Variables